-Learning the value of hard work
+Learning the value of hard work and persistence.
 In response to another Chinese piece of music, one participant, from China, narrated their graduation from primary school and how they got a big hug from their parents and teacher because of their hard work.
-They had thus learned to associate hard work with doing well, and that it was important to work hard in order to do well:: “This music… remind my when I graduate in my primary school… and my parents and my teacher give me a big hug because I do it very well in my study… So, I think from this music I think if I, if I do work very hard now as I was in primary school er so, maybe… my study result will be better so I won’t be, I won’t have the sad mood [N – Right, so, it’s teaching you the value of hard work] Yes” [H].

-Learning you need to try and persist

-In response to a Western piece anticipated to recall studying through repetitive rhythms, one participant narrated how as a child they had made a toy car but because they were shy they had not entered it for a competition; they later learned that they would have won if they had joined the competition.
-In evaluating this experience they learned the importance of the need to try: “I can recall my… childhood playing toy car… they make a competition but for me when I was young, I’m shy… they think my car is enough good but I think it is not good enough and I didn’t join the competition… But if I join I will win [laughs] [I – Do you regret not joining the competition?]
-Yes [I – So did you learn from that, anything that, like, you should not be so shy or?]
-You need to try yeh” [A].Also in relation to repetitive rhythmic music, another participant spoke of learning the need to persist, in the face of difficulties, narrating how when they were starting kite surfing they faced hard mental challenges but nevertheless they kept going:: “it remind me about when I’m learning something new… it could be when I was starting at kite surfing… you have to work a lot in the start and the thing is new and there‘s progress… and it’s going good… but you have to keep on… and it is the difficult part [I – Yeh, so what do you learn from those experiences?]
-There’s only one way it is, it is to keep on going… but it can be… mental hard to keep on” [A].
+They had thus learned to associate hard work with doing well, and that it was important to work hard in order to do well:: “This music… remind my when I graduate in my primary school… and my parents and my teacher give me a big hug because I do it very well in my study… So, I think from this music I think if I, if I do work very hard now as I was in primary school er so, maybe… my study result will be better so I won’t be, I won’t have the sad mood [N – Right, so, it’s teaching you the value of hard work] Yes” [4B].
+Also in relation to repetitive rhythmic music, another participant spoke of learning the need to persist, in the face of difficulties, narrating how when they were starting kite surfing they faced hard mental challenges but nevertheless they kept going:: “it remind me about when I’m learning something new… it could be when I was starting at kite surfing… you have to work a lot in the start and the thing is new and there‘s progress… and it’s going good… but you have to keep on… and it is the difficult part [I – Yeh, so what do you learn from those experiences?]
+There’s only one way it is, it is to keep on going… but it can be… mental hard to keep on” [1A].

 Discussion

-Here we’ve extended a previous Da Capo study of using music to elicit narratives (Pilcher et al., 2014) by exploring how music worked when it was used purely by itself; we broadened the scope to investigate experiences beyond the academic learning found in a degree program. egree program Additionally, we extended the study to include both Western and Chinese music and also to play pieces both to participants from China and from Europe.
-Given our previous findings in which music generated narrative recall (Pilcher et al., 2014) we were anticipating that the music would generate experiences like those of graduation and of studying hard, and that narratives would recall learning in academic places such as the library.
-Also,t some participants would likely respond more to the music than others.
+Here we’ve extended a previous Da Capo study of using music to elicit narratives (Pilcher et al., 2014) by exploring how music worked when it was used purely by itself in ‘musical interviews’; we broadened the scope to investigate experiences beyond the academic learning found in a degree program.
+Additionally, we extended the study to include both Western and Chinese music and also to play pieces both to participants from China and from Europe.
+Given our previous findings in which music generated narrative recall (Pilcher et al., 2014) we had anticipated that the music would generate experiences like those of graduation and of studying hard, and that narratives would recall learning in academic places such as the library.
+Also, that some participants would likely respond more to the music than others.
 Both these anticipations transpired to be accurate.